 Summer Events in Lake Tuusula

-Lake Tuusula hosts numerous events during the summer, beginning with its Midsummer Celebrations on June 24th, with several bonfires lit all along the shoreline, and the bands play dance music at several locations.
-One of Europe’s oldest and biggest blues festivals, PuistoBlues takes over Järvenpää from June 29th to July 3rd, with music throughout the city and on its streets, and a main concert held in Vanhankylä recreational park.
+Lake Tuusula hosts numerous events during the summer, beginning with its Midsummer Celebrations on June 23th, with several bonfires lit all along the shoreline, and the bands play dance music at several locations.
+One of Europe’s oldest and biggest blues festivals, PuistoBlues takes over Järvenpää July 31st, with a main concert held in Vanhankylä recreational park.

 The Night of the Arts takes place this year on August 12th, on museum road Tuusulan Rantatie and in the Kirkkotie area.
 During the evening, historic venues in the area offer a wide variety of cultural experiences from literature readings to musical performances, and from visual arts to theatre.